-- (i) Obtain from the contractor copies of any commercial plan for the company's fiscal year and approval document from another GSA contracting activity or another Federal agency.
-Incorporate these documents in the contract. - (j) If GSA is the first agency to enter into a contract with a company during the company's fiscal year, you must approve the commercial plan, ensure receipt of the SF 295, and evaluate compliance with the plan.
-If contract administration is delegated, the Administrative Contracting Officer (ACO) generally is assigned responsibility for receiving the SF 295 and evaluating compliance.
-Subsequent GSA contracts awarded during the company's same fiscal year and incorporating the previously approved plan will not require submission of subcontracting reports. - (k) If the commercial plan was approved by another agency, the first GSA contracting officer entering into a contract with the company during the company's same fiscal year in which the plan was approved requires the contractor to submit the SF 295 report and monitors receipt of the report.
+- (i) Obtain from the contractor copies of any commercial plan for the company's current fiscal year and approval document from another GSA contracting activity or another Federal agency.
+Incorporate these documents into the contract. - (j) If GSA is the first agency to enter into a contract with a company during the company's fiscal year, the contracting officer must approve the commercial plan on behalf of the Federal Government, acknowledge receipt of the Summary Subcontract Report (SSR), accept or reject the SSR in eSRS, and evaluate compliance with the approved commercial plan.
+If contract administration is delegated, the Administrative Contracting Officer (ACO) generally is assigned responsibility for accepting or rejecting the SSR and evaluating compliance with the approved commercial plan.
+Subsequent GSA contracts awarded during the company's same fiscal year and incorporating the previously approved commercial plan will only require the submission of the Summary Subcontract Report submitted at the end of the Government's fiscal year.

+(k) If the commercial plan was approved by another agency, the first GSA contracting officer entering into a contract with the company during the company's same fiscal year in which the plan was approved, requires the contractor to submit the SSR report and monitors receipt of the report.
 GSA requires no other monitoring or evaluation of this plan.